 The Canon 10-22 EF-S is a surprisingly high-quality optic.
 But, one would perhaps expect that, given its premium pricing.
 It performs unusually well wide open, although some softness creeps into the corners of the frame at its longest 22mm focal length.

 They’ll just have to be careful not to include their feet own too often because this lens will do that.
-All in all, this is a best Canon EOS Rebel T7i lens of remarkable quality.
-It’s a real boon to shooters needing true wide angle capability on their DSLRs with APS-C size sensors.
+All in all, this is the best Canon T7i lens of remarkable quality.
+It’s a real boon to shooters needing true wide-angle capability on their DSLRs with APS-C size sensors.

 Best Standard Zoom Lenses for Canon T7i